dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 2. decorate it with `@Catch()`,
 3. and implement the `catch(exception: HttpException, response)` method.

 For example, let's suppose that we have a custom exception called `BusinessException`.
-If we want to provide a default message to users whenever this exception occurs, we can create a exception filter like this:
+If we want to provide a default message to users whenever this exception occurs, we can create an exception filter like this:

 ```typescript
 import { ExceptionFilter, Catch } from '@nestjs/common';